SakkuCloud/wordpress-catalog/README.md

 ## Motivations

 To work properly Wordpress needs PHP parameters to be configured manually at run time.
-So, we have created a custom wordpress docker images to easily configure the most important php.ini parameters at container instantiation.
+So, we have created a custom wordpress docker images to easily configure the most important `php.ini` parameters at container instantiation.

 ## Prerequisities

-In order to run this container you'll need docker installed.
+In order to run this container you'll need Docker installed.

 * [Windows](https://docs.docker.com/windows/started)
 * [OS X](https://docs.docker.com/mac/started/)